 Pit 174 is located at 3.3 mile on the B road and was used for road construction in 1987.
 The pit has been partially backfilled with reclamation materials that will be used to reclaim other site facilities.
 ABA data taken in 2002 from pit walls indicated that some zones in the rock are potentially acid generating.
 However, pyritic zones account for only a small fraction of the pit wall exposure.
-Drainage from the site has an average pH of 6.75 (Figure 3.2).
+Drainage from the site has an average pH of 6.64 (Figure 3.2).
 Sulfate and metal concentrations in the pit drainage are moderate, however flows are generally low (typically less than 10 gpm during rain events).
 Iron staining periodically occurs in the drainage below the site which collects runoff from this quarry and surrounding areas.
 Once the stored reclamation materials (rock, organic soils and glacial till) are utilized, the site will be reclaimed.
 Reclamation goals include minimizing runoff from the exposed pit wall and covering as much of the exposed pyritic rock as possible by placing a wedge of glacial till at the base of the wall.

 Pit 5 is located just north of the tailings facility at 0.8 mile on the B Road.
 Pit 5 currently houses the water treatment plant.
 Rock from the pit was used for construction of roads and other surface facilities infrastructure.
 Approximately 13,500 bank yards of rock were quarried from Pit 5 in 2002.
-Approximately 8,900 yards of the rock were used to construct access roads on the tailings pile in 2003, and the balance remains stockpiled in the pit.
-Approximately 30 percent of the stockpile was used in 2004 for construction activities in expansion of the tailings placement area.
+Approximately 8,900 yards of the rock were used to construct access roads on the tailings pile in 2003, and the balance stockpiled in the pit.
+Approximately 30 percent of the stockpile was used in 2004 for construction activities in expansion of the tailings placement area and the remainder was used in 2005.
+Peat and sand from excavation of the West Buttress in 1997 was moved to the east rim of Pit 5 in 2004 and 2005 for temporary storage prior to disposal in the tailings area.

 ABA analyses in 2002 from pit walls indicated that the rock does not have the potential to generate acid, although it does contain small diffuse amounts of pyrite, often occurring as isolated euhedral cubes.
-Drainage from the site monitored at a surface stormwater site is dominated by sulfate, calcium and magnesium and has moderate to high concentrations of several trace metals (Figures 3.8 to 3.13).
-The December sample in 2004 showed an increase in lead and zinc concentrations; however, these concentrations have decreased to within historical limits in the first sample of 2005.
-This drainage is routed to the water treatment facilities via the North Retention pond located near the B Road.
+Drainage from the site monitored at a surface stormwater site is dominated by sulfate, calcium and magnesium and has moderate to high concentrations of several trace metals (Figures 3.8 to 3.15).
+The December sample in 2004 showed an increase in lead and zinc concentrations, potentially due to the increased activity in the area at the time.
+This drainage water is routed to the water treatment facilities via the North Retention pond located near the B Road.
 The ditch receives surface flow from the pit and may also be influenced by near-surface flow from the tailings pile.
-Final reclamation of the pit is contingent on the ultimate design and construction of the tailings pile.
+Final reclamation of the Pit 5 area is contingent upon the ultimate design and construction of the tailings pile.